code-with-amitk/Code-examples/Languages/Markup_Language/SAML/README.md

 ## SAML / Security Assertion Markup Language
+- **What?**
-- **What?** XML based protocol for user authentication, not user authorization.
-It helps in achieving SSO(Single Sign On).
+  - XML based protocol for user authentication, limited user authorization.
+More advanced authorization is suggested to use [XACML](https://en.wikipedia.org/wiki/XACML).
+  - SAML It helps in achieving SSO(Single Sign On).
 - [How SAML Works](HOW_SAML_Works)
 - SAML uses:
   - *XML Digital Signature* for authentication and Integrity.